Luis Alberto Riart: Biography

+Because he had some disagreements with José Pedro Montero, he left public service on August 25, 1919.
+On April 12, 1923 he was appointed Minister of Finance of Paraguay in the provisional cabinet of Eligio Ayala.
+In 1924 he was substitute in the War and Navy Department.

 When Eligio Ayala renounced the presidency on March 17, 1924, Riart took charge of the government until August 15, and afterwards presented himself as candidate in the next elections.

 His ministers were: Belisario Rivarola, in the Department of the Interior, Rogelio Ibarra in Foreign Relations, Lisandro Díaz de León in the Justice and Culture Department, Eliseo Da Rosa in the Treasury Department and Colonel Manlio Schenoni Lugo in War and Navy.

 In education, he filled the empty seats in educational institutions with the help of Clementina Irrazábal and the Lieutenant Juan Manuel Garay.

 In May 1924 the government recognized many teachers from the Escuela Normal of Barrero Grande and the distinguished teacher Pedro Aguilera was promoted to professor.
 The careers of Public Translator and Consular were incorporated to the study program of the Escuela de Comercio (Business School).

-Between 1906 and 1916 he was President of the Instituto Paraguayo (Paraguayan Instituto).
-In 1913 participated in the foundation of the Patriotic Union, from which he was in charge along with Emilio Aceval.
-He was in charge of the Instituto de Alta Cultura Paraguayo-Argentino (Institute of Paraguayan-Argentine Culture).

-He was Minister of Finance of Paraguay 1916–1917, Minister of the Department of the Interior twice, Minister of War and Navy and Chancellor.

-He was Provisional President of the country since March 17 until August 15, 1924.
-Being Chancellor, in 1935 he signed the agreement of Peace called Riart-Elio, that finished the border problem with Bolivia.
+In 1928 he presented his candidature to the presidency in the convention of his party, but lost by a few votes.